Griffith Land & Cattle Co.

 They often make very good pets but that'll be mostly up to YOU.

-All pups from the Nemesis Breeding program are $500 (when they're available at all.)
+All pups from the Nemesis Breeding program are currently $500 (when they're available at all.)

-Along with the pup you'll get 2 copies of a 4-Gen Pedigree/Bill-of-Sale and a 6-Gen Pedigree.
+Along with the pup you'll get a 4-Gen Pedigree/Bill-of-Sale and a 6-Gen Pedigree.

 All will have our custom-made embossed seal over the breeder's signature making it impossible to forge,